For Muzik

 For Muzik is the debut extended play by South Korean girl group 4Minute.
 It features their debut single "Hot Issue".
 The title track "Muzik" was used to promote the mini-album, as well as "What a Girl Wants" later that year.

 Release

 After the release of their debut single, "Hot Issue", the group started recording their first album, including a remix of "Hot Issue" done by Shinsadong Tiger.
 The album was released digitally on August 28, 2009.
-Both first single were a huge success, with "Hot Issue" charting #20 and Muzik charting #21 in the Melon Chart Yearly 2009 chart, both have estimated digital sales of 3,000,000 - 4,000,000.
+"Hot Issue" charted at number 20 while "Muzik" charted at number 21 on the year-end Melon chart for 2009.
 Hot Issue was re-released in higher quality on 1thek on January 22, 2019.

 Promotion

 The group promoted the album by performing "Hot Issue", "Muzik" and "What a Girl Wants" on various TV shows.
 These included Mnet's M!
 Countdown, KBS's Music Bank, MBC's Show!
 Music Core and SBS's Inkigayo.
 Promotions lasted from June until the end of December 2009.
 The album was also promoted in Japan, where a repackaged version of the album was released.

 On September 1, 2009, the music video for "Muzik" was released.
 It with the intro track "For Muzik", followed by a scene showing the group dancing in a room with flashing lights.
 There are individual inter-scenes of single members wearing latex leggings and dancing to the song.